avalon60/ctk_theme_builder/docs/UserGuide-3.2.md

 This has been raised as Issue #1905, [https://github.com/TomSchimansky/CustomTkinter/issues/1905](https://github.com/TomSchimansky/CustomTkinter/issues/1905)
 As a partial workaround, CTk Theme Builder, forces a refresh of the Preview Panel, so that the effect of the adjustment can be seen.
-However, you will not see the changes in rel time, within the CTkSlider geometry dialogue.
+However, you will not see the changes in real time within the CTkSlider geometry dialogue.

 #### DropdownMenu